ari-r-1/email-duplicate-cleaner/README.md

 ## 📄 License

 This project is licensed under the MIT License.
+Created and maintained by **Ari R**.
 Feel free to use, modify, and distribute.